saltukalakus/idiomatic-rust-snippets/src/patterns/structural/adapter.md

 The Adapter pattern allows incompatible interfaces to work together.
 This is useful when you want to use a class that doesn't have the exact interface you need.

-Here is an example of the Adapter Design Pattern:

 ```rust
 {{#include adapter/src/main.rs}}
 ```